 The Peel Development Commission is a statutory authority of the West Australian Government, set up in 1994 under the Regional Development Commissions Act 1993.
-The Commission is run by a board of management and is accountable to the Minister for Regional Development.
+The Commission is run by a board of management.
 Our purpose is to coordinate and promote the economic and social development of the Peel.